TotalMiner/totalminer.github.io/lua/data-types.md

 ## Vectors

-Vectors are useful data types often used in games.They are typically used to store `positions`, `velocities` and `directions`.
+Vectors are useful data types often used in games.
+They are typically used to store `positions`, `velocities` and `directions`.

 Two vector types are predefined for your convenience.

 - `vector2` a two component vector. contains an x and y value.
+Used for 2D values.
 - `vector3` a three component vector. contains an x, y and z value.
+Used for 3D values.

-These types are provided because `vector math` for directional calculations is easier to learn and use than `euler` equivalents.
+These types are provided because vector math is easier to learn and use than euler equivalents for directional calculations

-e.g.To calculate a point 50 blocks directly ahead of the players camera
+e.g. to calculate a point 50 blocks directly ahead of the players camera

 ```lua
 local eye_pos = vector3(get_eye_pos())